 C. de Murrieta and Company Ltd

 Registered 1891.
 A wealthy Anglo-Spanish merchant bank that became heavily involved with finance in South America, joining Barings in the rush to provide loans mainly to Argentina.
-This £1,000,000 debenture issue was to restore the company’s coffers after finding that Argentine loans were no longer very saleable and most of their money was tied up in them.
-The prestigeous house of Barings was rescued by the Bank of England and other banks but Murietta was allowed to fail and fade into obscurity.
-The financial difficulties created caused Lord Sudeley to have to sell his family seat of Toddington Manor.
-Cristobal and Adriano de Murrieta settled in England and purchased Wadhurst Park where they lavishly entertained amongst many others the Prince of Wales.
+This Company was formed and the £1,000,000 debenture issue was to restore the company’s coffers after finding that Argentine loans were no longer very saleable and most of their money was tied up in them.
+The prestigous house of Barings was rescued by the Bank of England and other banks, but Murietta was allowed to fail and fade into obscurity.
+The financial difficulties created caused Lord Sudeley a director of the company, to have to sell his family seat of Toddington Manor.
+Cristobal and Adriano de Murrieta had settled in England and purchased Wadhurst Park in 1870 where they lavishly entertained, amongst many others the Prince of Wales.
+The house had to be sold after the failure.
 Dissolved <1932.
 Company number 33638

 Capital not known.